mui/material-ui/docs/pages/blog/remote-award-win.md

 > I'm so proud to see ours celebrated for how — together — we've built a collaborative and inclusive remote work environment that's generating real value to a global community comprising hundreds-of-thousands of designers and developers.
 > It's a reflection of the excellence and commitment of every MUIer, and proof of the power of remote teams united by shared principles and values.
 Congratulations to all winners!

-When asked what he'd like to say to MUI employees about this win, Co-Founder and CEO Olivier Tassinari said:
+When asked what he'd like to say to MUI employees about this win, Co-founder and CEO Olivier Tassinari said:

 > It feels extremely validating to see MUI (and our leadership) recognized in this way!
 We truly care about doing remote work well, and it's part of why we've scaled so intentionally.
 > What started as an open-source community has grown and evolved into a lean, focused team that's committed to driving the best-possible experience for both developers and users.